MobSF/docs/dynamic_analyzer.md

 ## Android Studio Emulator
 ?> Supports arm, arm64, x86 and x86_64 architecture Android **5.0 - 9.0**, upto **API 28**

+Android Emulator image with Google Play Store is considered as production image and you cannot use that with MobSF as those images does not have root access.

+Create an Android Virtual Device (AVD) **without Google Play Store**.

 !> Do not start the AVD from Android Studio IDE/ AVD Manager UI, instead follow the exact instructions below.

-Android Emulator image with Google Play Store is considered as production image and you cannot use that with MobSF.
-Create an Android Virtual Device (AVD) **without Google Play Store**.

 For that, add your Android SDK emulator directory to `PATH`.